-In Whistler it is illegal to feed wildlife, especially bears, either intentionally or unintentionally.
-All garbage must be disposed of in bear-proof containers which are available throughout our venues.
-Wildlife find their healthiest food in their natural environment, but once they become accustomed to being fed by people, they stop looking for their natural foods and lose their fear of humans.
+In Whistler, it is illegal to feed wildlife, especially bears, either intentionally or unintentionally.
+All garbage must be disposed of in bear-proof containers that are available throughout our venues.
+Wildlife finds their healthiest food in their natural environment, but once they become accustomed to being fed by people, they stop looking for their natural foods and lose their fear of humans.
 These animals, no longer "wild", often pay with their lives for human mistakes because they become unpredictable and may be aggressive.

 If you want to learn more about bears, the Get Bear Smart Society is a great source.
 Notify Guest Services (phone 604-964-0060) if you have concerns about wildlife/bears on the venue.